ha3ks/ha3ks.github.io/_posts/2024-10-30-Data-Centre-Tracker.md

 I never really got a start on it but recently I was able to sit down with Google, ChatGPT and StackOverfow and finally nail some of this down.

-The folowing is my initial try at making a tracker.. think the [PewPewMap](https://threatmap.checkpoint.com/) from [Checkpoint(https://www.checkpoint.com/) but more basic, as I don't have 'all the skill' at this time.
+The following is my initial try at making a tracker.. think the [PewPewMap](https://threatmap.checkpoint.com/) from [Checkpoint](https://www.checkpoint.com/) but more basic as I don't have 'all the skill' at this time.

 ## The Map